Do You Have To Use Distilled Water In A Humidifier

 Another option is filtered water, which is available from many different sources.
 Filtered water has been processed and treated to remove impurities and contaminants from the source material, making it much safer for use in a humidifier.
 It is important to make sure that you are using a filter specifically designed for use with a humidifier as not all filters are suitable for this purpose.

-See also How To Store Distilled Water
+See also Is Distilled Water Different From Purified Water

 Distilled or deionized water can also be used in a humidifier.
 This type of purified water does not contain any minerals or other substances that could potentially harm the unit’s components.
 Distilled and deionized waters are usually more expensive than regular tap or filtered waters but they are often worth the extra cost because they provide better protection against damage and ensure optimal performance from your humidifier.